Today's Articles

 Charles Albert Tindley was born on this date in 1851.
 He was a Black Methodist Episcopal minister and lyricist.

 Born the son of slave parents in Berlin, Maryland, Tindley taught himself to read and write.
-Later he attended night school in Philadelphia and took correspondence courses from the Boston School of Theology.
-When he took his examination for the ministry, he was the janitor of the Calvary Methodist Episcopal Church in Philadelphia.
+Later, he attended night school in Philadelphia and took correspondence courses from the Boston School of Theology.
+When he took his ministry examination, he was the janitor of the Calvary Methodist Episcopal Church in Philadelphia.

 An example of this is "Beams of Heaven."
 Its lyrics include, "I do not know how long 'twill be, Nor what the future holds for me.
 But this I know; if Jesus leads me, I shall get home someday."

 Few things with lasting qualities exceed the contributions of African Americans to the world of music.
 Singing has always been an integral part of the Black church worship experience.
 He wrote nearly 50 hymns.
-The beginning of the 20th century introduced the contribution of Black songwriters to the service of worship, including Charles Tindley.
+The beginning of the 20th century introduced Black songwriters' contributions to worship service, including Charles Tindley.
 His music captured the confident testimony of his life and ministry until he died in 1933.

 Reference: